1. Policy Statement

-Be careful about software licences.
-Most software, unless it is specifically identified as “freeware” or “public domain software”, may only be installed and/or used if the appropriate licence fee has been paid.
+Be careful about software licenses.
+Most software, unless it is specifically identified as “freeware” or “public domain software”, may only be installed and/or used if the appropriate license fee has been paid.
 Shareware or trial packages must be deleted or licensed by the end of the permitted free trial period.
 Some software is limited to free use by private individuals whereas commercial use requires a license payment.
 Individuals and companies are being prosecuted for infringing software copyright: do not risk bringing yourself and XXX into disrepute by breaking the law.

 6.6 Software requests